Getting Your Insurance to Pay for Weight Loss Surgery

 Most major insurance companies will require:

 - Participation in a physician-supervised diet program.
 You may be required to successfully complete a 6-month weight-loss program before approval is granted.
 Medicare does not require this 6-month program, but you may be encouraged to participate anyway.
-This type of diet program involves monthly visits to your bariatric surgeon's office for 6 months.
+This type of diet program involves monthly visits to your doctor or bariatric surgeon's office for 6 months.
 The insurance companies aren’t trying to find out if you can lose weight through dieting.
 In fact, most insurance companies require that the patient's weight be stable during this time -- with no up-and-down fluctuations -- or you may be denied coverage.
 They want you to demonstrate over the 6 months prior to surgery that you can commit to lifestyle changes you’ll need to make forever after your weight loss surgery.

 - A psychological evaluation.
 This is to make sure that you understand weight loss surgery and the impact it will have on your lifestyle.
 The psychological evaluation also checks for untreated binge eating or any other psychological issues.